 Series elements, or electrical connections between pads, may be described using combinations of the keywords [Series Current], [Series MOSFET], [Series Pin Mapping], [Series Switch Groups] and several others.
-Note that the use of any of these keywords does not demand or preclude the use of the [Diff Pin] keyword.
+These series connections may be placed in addition to single-ended buffers present on the pins to be connected (see Figure 4.4 below).
+Also, nNote that the use of any of these keywords does not demand or preclude the use of the [Diff Pin] keyword.